 By joining forces with shutter and blind control expert, Somfy, and heating control leader, Danfoss, we’ve created a Connectivity Ecosystem that can help your hotel drastically improve the guest experience and increase operational and energy efficiency.
 The partnership aims to accelerate the adoption of IoT solutions in hotels and other markets by natively integrating all devices and systems into a single guest room management platform.
 This significantly reduces installation and commissioning time, provides a single view of conditions in the guest room, and automatically saves energy based on occupancy and rental status.
 Best of all, it gives guests full control of their personal environment from a single app.

 Does automated efficiency and improved guest experience from a single solution sound possible?
-Download our Connected Hotel Solutions brochure to learn how our connected guest room solution can get you results!
+Download our white paper to learn how our connected guest room solution can get you results!
 You can also explore Schneider Electric’s guest room management, building management, and hotel power management solutions.